Metrics within your SaaS business

 How to calculate the SaaS magic number

-Though financial data and related formulas can sometimes be confusing, thankfully, the calculation for your SaaS magic number is quite straightforward.
+Though financial data and related formulas can sometimes be confusing, calculating your SaaS magic number is relatively straightforward.

 The formula for calculating your magic number:

 There you have it, the SaaS magic number formula.
 This figure shows you the net growth that your business is achieving.
-It is also a great insight into whether or not your marketing strategy is successful and contributes to an increase in recurring revenue.
+It is also a great insight into whether or not your marketing strategy is successful and contributes to increased recurring revenue.

 Some may say the SaaS magic number is just one of many sales efficiency tools.
-It’s true that there are a number of other metrics you could introduce - however, this is one of the best ways to measure ROI on your initial investment.
+There are indeed several other metrics you could introduce - however, this is one of the best ways to measure ROI on your initial investment.

 Unpacking your magic number